-Learn more about mortgage loans from First Exchange Bank!
+Learn more about variable or fixed-rate mortgage loans from First Exchange Bank!

 Are you looking for a friendly and experienced mortgage lender in North Central West Virginia?
 At First Exchange Bank, we keep the process as simple as possible and provide personalized service from beginning to end.
 Our mortgage loan officers live and work in the same communities as you do, and we use our local expertise to help you find the best home loan to meet your needs.
 We make quick and local decisions and keep our loans in house, and we can offer up to 89.99% financing without requiring PMI plus we have lower closing costs than most banks!